 Students read the beginning of a story, and continue to write some more.
 A variation of it is that students listen to some information, such as a caller asking a radio station host for some advice, and write down their opinions or suggestions.

 This exercise is very easy to prepare.
 Teachers can design a situation and invite students to contribute in writing.

 It can also be turned into an interactive class activity.
-Teachers arrange students to contribute one after another, all following the same story line.
+Teachers arrange students to contribute one after another.
 Students must pay attention to what the previous students have written.

 We are convinced that Work Books are an essential component of Chinese textbooks, providing excellent opportunities for students to work on their Chinese one exercise after another.

 3/F, Dah Sing Life Building